BMW motorcycle wheel bearings, 1970 to 84

 13. Expect the spacer to tighten up at a higher torque than you found by the “shake the wheel” test.
 If the spacer gets tight at a torque lower than 25 lbs. the spacing is too tight.
 If the spacer is still loose at 25 lbs. the spacing is too loose.
 BMW wants you to change the wedding band spacer until you reach the correct spacing.

 Don’t obsess over getting it perfect while in this position.
-It will change once installed into the hub.
-You will have access to the wedding band and can then lap as needed, or add in shims.
+It will change once installed in the hub.
+You will have access to the wedding band and can then lap as needed or add in shims.

 14. When the outside spacer moves, with medium thumb pressure, at 25 lbs of torque, BMW is happy.
 Don’t you be happy, because that is incorrect.
 What BMW didn’t know is that when the heated hub cools, it contracts and shrinks down on the stack and tightens it up considerably.
 At this point, I go for the stack to be slightly loose at 25 lbs.
 Don’t worry you will add or subtract a shim later to make it perfect.
 It’s time to reassemble.